ghoss/m2emul/README.md

   * Register and stack display
   * Inspection of data words (variables)
 * Interpreter can already execute simple Modula-2 programs.
-* Most M-Codes are still disabled for debugging however (due to ongoing tests).
+* Many M-Codes are still disabled for debugging however (due to ongoing tests).

 ## Key Features Compared To The Lilith Machine
 ### Functionality in General